forestgrape/coronavirus/index.md

     In the first version, I had written that aerosols don't enter the lungs.
 False.
 Aerosols DO enter the lungs.
 The train of thought yielding this mistake: Entering the lungs is halfway entering the body.
 So there must have been enough evolutionary pressure to prevent this.
 This is ~~double~~ tripple wrong:
     1. The evolutionary roots of the lungs are the alimentary system (some dozens of millions of generations ago), so substances coming in were just cleared down.
 Even as lungs and the alimentary separated this process stayed.
 As we often do too, evolution usually gradually bends things right, rather than rebuilding from scratch.
     2. The lungs developed before we were upright (just a couple of hundred thousand generations ago) and in the original case the clearance of aerosols earlier and better; shown for mice in [Kleinstreuer](#kleinstreuer).
 Ciliate based movement works even uphill, as ski tourers know.
 But there are limits.
 A gradual adaption evolved first: increase the frequency of the cilia, but wasn't yet enough so a workaround evolved:  smallest particulates are cleared by macrophages [citation to be added].
-    3. Upright clearance evolved when we all were in warm and humid parts of Africa (well it likely got a little drier and savanna replaced rainforest in East Africa, so we had motivation to stand up) and clearance works better in this setting.
+    3. Upright clearance evolved when we all were in warm and mostly humid parts of Africa (well it likely got a little drier in the winter months and savanna replaced rainforest in East Africa, so we had motivation to stand up).
+In such humid environments  clearance works better.
 In evolutionary dimensions, there are only very few generations for the adaption to cold climate zones (which means dry air in the lungs) and no genetic adaption at all to permanent indoor heating.

 #### Minor Updates
 - 10.4.20 Added section Habitat of Betacoronaviruses and combined with/reordered sections in Evidence from Biological Properties